Diamond Certification FAQ

-So, diamond certification assures you that the diamond you pay for is the one that you get.
+So, a diamond grading report assures you that the diamond you pay for is the one that you get.
 It also allows you to compare the prices of diamonds with similar stats.

-Should I Buy a Diamond Without a Certificate?
+Should I Buy a Diamond Without a Grade Report?

 Without a grading report, you could be overpaying for your diamond.
 Even worse, there's a possibility that the diamond will be lab-made or has undergone treatments which lower its value.
 More often, the diamond may have a different color and clarity grade than advertised.

-Should I Only Buy a Diamond with a GIA Certificate?
+Should I Only Buy a Diamond with a GIA Grade Report?

-Some believe that only a GIA certificate is good enough.
-However, many other gemological laboratories provide diamond certification services.
+Some believe that only a GIA grade report is good enough.
+However, many other gemological laboratories provide diamond grading services.